 Montana State University Billings is accredited by the Northwest Commission of Colleges and Universities (NWCCU).

-Upon successful completion of the certificate program and some additional clinical hours, you will be eligible to sit for the American Registry of Diagnostic Medical Sonographers (ARDMS) and/or the American Registry of Radiologic Technologists Sonography (ARRT) (S) examination.
+Upon successful completion of the certificate program and the required 1680 clinical scan hours, you will be eligible to sit for the American Registry of Diagnostic Medical Sonographers (ARDMS) and/or the American Registry of Radiologic Technologists Sonography (ARRT) (S) examination.